menu

 Ob Nixilis, the Adversary

 The other heavily discussed card is the new Ob Nixilis.
 Three mana planeswalkers are always worth considering for pure value for mana.
 And on face, Ob stumbles.
-A Disciple of Griselbrand activation is a Griselbrand activation, but the other two abilities are quite weak.
+A Griselbrand activation is a Griselbrand activation, but the other two abilities are quite weak.
 The plus is technically disruptive but will always yield the least destructive outcome.
 Devil tokens are fine, but not impressive on their own.
 Thus, Ob just doesn't do very much and probably isn't a Modern card.

 The reason to consider Ob is the casualty ability.
 For the cost of a creature with power, Ob copies himself.
 A three mana walker with mediocre abilities is not Modern playable.
 Two mediocre walkers for three mana just might be.
 The best part is that the abilities synergize: -2 the higher loyalty Ob first, then +1 the other to maximize value.
 However, the intention is clearly to sacrifice a 7+ power creature so that the copy can immediately be ultimated.
 And drawing 7 for three mana (and 7 life) is extremely good value.